AnonymousAccount3/onebatch/README.md

 ## Competitors

 The following competitors are considered:
- - Random: Select uniformly at random
+ - Random: Select medoids uniformly at random
  - [KMC2](https://ojs.aaai.org/index.php/AAAI/article/view/10259/10118): "Approximate k-means++ in sublinear time".
 The chain length parameter is taken in [20, 100, 200]
  - [KMeans++](https://theory.stanford.edu/~sergei/papers/kMeansPP-soda.pdf) "k-means++: The Advantages of Careful Seeding"
  - [LS-KMeans++](https://proceedings.mlr.press/v97/lattanzi19a/lattanzi19a.pdf) "A better k-means++ algorithm via local search".
 The number of local search loops is taken in [5, 10]